Yong Pung How

+Prior to his appointment to the bench, Yong held senior positions in both the legal and financial sectors.
+He was trained in law at Downing College, Cambridge and began his career in legal practice before moving into banking.
+He served in key roles such as chairman and chief executive of Oversea-Chinese Banking Corporation (OCBC) and managing director of the Monetary Authority of Singapore (MAS).
+Yong received several national awards in recognition of his public service.
+After retiring from the judiciary, he remained involved in various public and academic roles, including serving as the chancellor of the Singapore Management University (SMU) between 2010 and 2015.
+He died in 2020 at the age of 93.
+The Yong Pung How School of Law at the Singapore Management University was named after him the following year.

 Early life and education

-Yong was born in Kuala Lumpur, Malaya, in an ethnic Chinese family with Hakka ancestry from Dabu County, Guangdong, China.
-His father, Yong Shook Lin, was a lawyer who founded the law firm Shook Lin & Bok.
+Yong was born in Kuala Lumpur, then located in undivided Selangor state prior to 1974, to an ethnic Chinese family with Hakka ancestry from Dabu County, Guangdong, China.
+His father, Yong Shook Lin, was a lawyer who founded the law firm Shook Lin & Bok. and is the namesake of a prominent road in Petaling Jaya.
 After completing his early education at Victoria Institution, Yong went on to read law at Downing College, Cambridge University.

 While in Cambridge, he developed close friendships with Lee Kuan Yew and Kwa Geok Choo.
 Yong was made an Exhibitioner and an Associate Fellow in his college years.
 In 1949, he graduated with a bachelor's degree in law, and qualified as an Inner Temple lawyer in 1952.
 In 1970, Yong attended the six-week Advanced Management Program at Harvard Business School.

 Early career

 Yong was called to the English Bar at the Inner Temple and he returned to Malaya as an advocate and solicitor in 1952, practising law as a partner at his father's law firm, Shook Lin & Bok.

-In 1954, Yong also served as the arbitrator appointed by Sir John Fearns Nicoll, the Governor of Singapore, to resolve the dispute between the Singapore government and the general clerical services and telecommunications workers.
-He was also admitted into the Singapore Bar in 1964 and appointed to the role as Chairman of the Public Services Arbitration Tribunal in Malaya from 1954 to 1962, and as a Chairman of the Industrial Court in Malaysia between 1964 and 1967.
+In 1954, Yong served as the arbitrator appointed by Sir John Fearns Nicoll, the Governor of Singapore, to resolve the dispute between the Singapore government and the general clerical services and telecommunications workers.
+In 1960, Yong represented the Semantan Estate when it first sued the Malaysian federal government for unlawfully taking a 250-acre parcel of land in Taman Duta; the case continued in the courts for several decades, with Semantan Estate eventually being declared the rightful owner of the land in 2010.
+As of 2024, proceedings in the Semantan Estate case remain pending.

+Yong was admitted to the Singapore Bar in 1964 and appointed to the role as Chairman of the Public Services Arbitration Tribunal in Malaya from 1954 to 1962, and as a Chairman of the Industrial Court in Malaysia between 1964 and 1967.

-Yong also had commercial powers invested upon him as Chairman of Malaysia-Singapore Airlines between 1964 and 1969, and as Deputy Chairman of Maybank between 1966 and 1972.
+Yong was Chairman of Malaysia-Singapore Airlines between 1964 and 1969, and as Deputy Chairman of Maybank between 1966 and 1972.